Ashford, Folkestone & Romney Marsh

 • Dolphin Inn 11 South Street Lydd TN29 9DQ Telephone(01797) 320259

 This pub, built in the eighteenth century is a welcoming, warm locals establishment on the edge of the Rype.
 The pub has been modernised over the years and supports a darts team, holds quiz and occasional live jam evenings.
 Petanque (Boules), is also played on the dedicated outside area.
-A separate comfortable room adjacent to the bar can be used to meetings and functions.
+A separate comfortable room adjacent to the bar can be used to hold meetings and functions.

 • George Hotel 11 High Street Lydd TN29 9AJ Telephone(01797) 321710